53947/triadblue/SECRETS_SETUP_CHECKLIST.md

 After setting all secrets:

-- [ ] ConsoleBlue starts without errors
+- [ ] BlueLink starts without errors
 - [ ] Go to Projects page - see all 5 projects with colors/icons
 - [ ] Go to Email Settings - see inbox assignments:
   - Site Inspector → `siteinspector@`